 Pre-conditions:

-1) The APP Server and MSGin5G Client in MSGin5G UE has registered with the MSGin5G server.
+1) The Application Server and MSGin5G Client in MSGin5G UE have registered with the MSGin5G Server.

-Figure 8.7.3.1-1: Message delivery from MSGin5G UE to App Server
+Figure 8.7.3.1-1: Message delivery from MSGin5G UE to Application Server

 1. The MSGin5G Client sends a MSGin5G message request to MSGin5G Server as specified in clause 8.3.2 with the following clarifications: